sematic-ai/sematic/docs/concepts.md

 See [Artifacts](./artifacts.md) for more details.

-### Resolvers
+### Runners

+{% hint style="info" %}
+This concept used to be referred to as `Resolvers`.
+So don't worry if you're familiar with that terminology!
+Everything you know about Resolvers applies to Runners as well, except that `.resolve(...)` has been renamed to `.run(...)`.
+Additionally, futures cann't call `.run(runner)` in the same way they could call `.resolve(resolver)`.
+Using the `runner.run(future)` form is now required.
+{% endhint %}

-Resolvers dictate how your pipeline gets "resolved".
-Resolving a pipeline means going through its DAG (in-memory graph of `Future` objects), and proceeding to executing each step as its inputs are available.
+Runners dictate how your pipeline gets "ran".
+Running a pipeline means going through its DAG (in-memory graph of `Future` objects), and proceeding to executing each step as its inputs are available.

-Different resolvers offer different resolution strategies:
+Different runners offer different execution strategies:

-- **`SilentResolver`** – will resolve a pipeline without persisting anything to disk or the database.
+- **`SilentRunner`** – will run a pipeline without persisting anything to disk or the database.
 This is ideal for testing or iterating without poluting the database.
-This also means that pipelines resolved with `SilentResolver` are not tracked and therefore not visualizable in the web dashboard.
+This also means that pipelines executed with `SilentRunner` are not tracked and therefore not visualizable in the web dashboard.
-- **`LocalResolver`** – will resolve a pipeline on the machine where it was called (typically you local dev machine).
+- **`LocalRunner`** – will run a pipeline on the machine where it was called (typically you local dev machine).
 It will persist artifacts and track metadata in the database.
 Runs will be visualizable in the dashboard.
 No parallelization is applied, the graph is topologically sorted.
 See [Local execution](./local-execution.md).
-- **`CloudResolver`** – will submit a pipeline to execute on a Kubernetes cluster.
+- **`CloudRunner`** – will submit a pipeline to execute on a Kubernetes cluster.
 This can be used to leverage step-dependent cloud resources (e.g.
   GPUs, high-memory VMs, etc.).
-See [Cloud resolver](./cloud-resolver.md).
+See [Cloud runner](./cloud-runner.md).
 Note that to submit cloud pipelines, you need to [Deploy Sematic](./deploy.md).